AlvisonHunterArnuero/EinstiegPythonProgrammierung-/README.md

 ### Prerequisites

 Most of these files, almost 97% will run without any issues under Python 3, with the exception of one or two files that were meant to be for Kivi but I don't remember at this moment which ones are those.
 Sorry about that, folks!
+There are also several files for earlier versions of Python, mostly version 2.7

 ## Built With